Sakai-san/circularSlider/README.md

 ## Circular slider

 # Goal of project
-Pedagogical project for teaching basics in Linear Algebra with CSS3.
+Pedagogical project for teaching basics in trigonometry with CSS3.